kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

   conditions: [] # additional possible states
 ```

-The status of the VirtualMachineInstance is watched and is reflected in the
+The status of the VirtualMachine is watched and is reflected in the
-OfflineVirtualMachine status.
-The info propagated from the VirtualMachineInstance is:
+VirtualMachine status.
+The info propagated from the VirtualMachine is:

 * if the vm exists in the cluster
 * readiness of the VM